 - Set realistic expectations.
 Many resolutions fail early because people expect changes overnight.
 Mental health challenges take time and commitment to treat, just like any physical ailment.
 Start by focusing on one or two achievable steps, like journaling twice a week or taking regular walks.
 Mastering these small steps can motivate you to do more.

 - Make exercise part of your routine.
 Research shows exercise can improve symptoms of depression and anxiety.
 For individuals who are struggling with low energy and motivation, consider starting slow with a 5-minute daily walk.
 This is a good way to get your body moving and it’s easy to slowly increase the activity level as confidence builds.

 - Take social media breaks.
-More than 70% of Americans use social media, which has been linked to conditions like depression and anxiety, according to the Pew Research Center.
+Social media use has been linked to depression and anxiety.
 From comparison culture leading to lower self-esteem to the constant stream of negative news, social media may have a bigger effect on your daily mental health than you think.
 Try taking regular breaks, even if it’s just for a couple of days at a time.

 - Ask for help.
 Mental health challenges increase the urge to isolate but this will only worsen these feelings in the long-term.
 Don’t be ashamed or feel guilty about asking for help.
 Talking about your feelings can be a great way to understand and address the root cause.